New Women's Association: The amendment of Article 5 of the Public Police Law

 The organization petitioned the Diet about changes of Article 5 of the Public Police Law and regulated men with venereal diseases getting married.
 Lobbying for the amendment of Article 5 has happened before, but it didn't succeed.
 Hiratsuka thought that suffrage was necessary for women to amend the law which is disadvantageous for them.

-According to paragraph1 and 2 in Article 5, it is written that "women" are prohibited to join any political organizations and participate in political meetings.
-The petition about Article 5 proposed the words" women" in paragraph 1 and 2 be deleted.
-The 2 petitions were submitted to the House of Representatives and Japanese House of Peers.
+According to paragraphs 1 and 2 in Article 5, it is written that "women" are prohibited from joining any political organizations or participate in political meetings.
+The petition about Article 5 proposed that the words "women" in paragraphs 1 and 2 be deleted.
+The two petitions were submitted to the House of Representatives and Japanese House of Peers.

 On February 23, the petitions were discussed in the Diet, but it was not adopted as premature to change the law.
 Although the organization tried to submit the draft amendment of the law after the discussion, they couldn't because the Imperial Diet was suddenly dissolved on February 26.
-In June, 1920, the second petitions were submitted to the 43rd special Diet.
-The petition which is about Article 5 was adopted in the House of Representatives, but the deliberation did not finish until the end of the session.
+In June 1920, the second petitions were submitted to the 43rd special Diet.
+The petition about Article 5 was adopted in the House of Representatives, but the deliberation did not finish until the end of the session.

 On October 28, 1920, the petitions included Article 5, marriage regulation, and voting rights for women were submitted.
 Whereas the latter two were not adopted, the petition about paragraph 2 in Article 5 which regulates participating for women to political meetings was adopted through the Association of Friends of Constitutional Government (Seiyū-Kai) which is the ruling party at the time and passed in the House of Representatives.
 However, it was rejected because of baron Fujimura's opposition.
 He described that women's participation in political campaigns is against the family system which is based on the society at this time.
 His claim expressed the opinions which men at that time had about women.

-Afterwards, because Ichikawa left the NewWomen's Association and Hiratsuka also left Tokyo, Oku who is one of the leaders of the association and Makoto Sakamoto led the association and continued to petition.
+Afterwards, because Ichikawa left the New Women's Association and Hiratsuka also left Tokyo, Oku who is one of the leaders of the association and Makoto Sakamoto led the association and continued to petition.

 In 1921, 3 petitions were submitted again and the petition about paragraph 2 in Article 5 was adopted in both the House of Representatives and Japanese House of Peers.
 The legal amendment was enforced on May 5, 1922.